Components

 </div>

-To make the jumbotron full width, and without rounded corners, place it outside all .containers and instead add a .container within.
+To make the jumbotron full width, and without rounded corners, place it outside all .container

 <div tb-jumbotron>